 10. Talk About the Value You’ll Add to the Company

 Here's a not-so-secret tip for job seekers: Most employers want to hear that you will assimilate quickly and effectively contribute to the company’s future.
 Address these issues, and you might just get your dream job.

 Tip the scale in your favor, too.
 Apply to companies that have lots of openings, and are hungry to hire.

 11. Stay Focused

-During an interview, it’s important to stay focused on the questions the interviewer asks.
-In other words, don’t ramble.
+During an interview, it's important to stay focused on the questions the interviewer asks.
+In other words, don't ramble.
 When asked a question, take a moment to think about the question and how you plan to answer.
-Keep your response short and to-the-point, and don’t let your example or anecdote go on and on.
+Keep your response short and to-the-point, and don't let your example or anecdote go on too long.
 By staying on topic, you prove to the interviewer that you can remain focused, calm and articulate in a high-pressure situation.

 12. Sound Confident